Home / National Industrial Relations / Across Europe / Trade Unions

-Levels of union density vary widely across the EU states plus Norway, from over 70% in Finland and Sweden to 8% in France.
+Levels of union density vary widely across the 28 EU states plus Norway, from around 70% in Finland, Sweden and Denmark to 8% in France.
 However, density is not the only indication of unions’ capacity to mobilise workers.
 In most countries union membership has been falling in recent years, and, even where it is growing, it has not generally kept pace with the rise in the numbers employed.
 Most European states have several competing union confederations, often divided on political grounds, although ideological differences may now be less important than in the past.
-Union mergers continue to remake the trade union landscape, although within rather than between confederations.
+Union mergers continue to remake the trade union landscape, although generally within rather than between confederations.

 Union density

-The figures1 make clear the great variety of levels of union membership, ranging from 74% of employees in Finland and 71% in Sweden to 9% in Lithuania and 8% in France.
 However, it must at once be noted that union membership is not the only indicator of strength.
-In Spain, for example, support for the unions is shown by the large number of votes they receive in works council elections, and in France the unions have repeatedly shown that despite low levels of membership they are able to mobilise workers in mass strikes and demonstrations to great effect.
+In Spain, for example, support for the unions is shown by the large number of votes they receive in works council elections, and in France the unions have repeatedly shown that despite low levels of membership they are able to mobilise workers in mass strikes and demonstrations to great effect, and they have a strong presence in the many workplaces (see section on employee representation).

 The average level of union membership across the whole of the European Union, weighted by the numbers employed in the different member states, is 23%.
-The average is held down by relatively low levels of membership in some of the larger EU states, Germany with 19%, France with 8%, and Spain with 16% and Poland with 15%.
+The average is held down by relatively low levels of membership in some of the larger EU states, Germany with 18%, France with 8%, Spain with 19% and Poland with 12%.
 The three smallest states, Cyprus, Luxembourg and Malta, have levels well above the average.

-The three Nordic countries of Denmark, Sweden and Finland are at the top of the table with around 70% of all employees in unions.
-In part this is because, as in Belgium – which also has above average levels of union density – unemployment and other social benefits are normally paid out through the union, although recent changes in the Swedish system of unemployment benefit have had a negative impact on union membership.
-However, high union density in the Nordic countries also reflects an approach that sees union membership as a natural part of employment, as shown by the relatively high proportion of employees – around 53% – who are union members in Norway, where unemployment benefits are not paid through the unions.
+As already noted, the three Nordic countries of Denmark, Sweden and Finland are at the top of the table with around 70% of all employees in unions.
+In part this is because, as in Belgium – which also has above average levels of union density – unemployment and other social benefits are normally paid out through the union, although changes in the Swedish system of unemployment benefit had a negative impact on union membership between 2006 and 2008.
+However, high union density in the Nordic countries also reflects an approach that sees union membership as a natural part of employment, as shown by the relatively high proportion of employees – around 52% – who are union members in Norway, where unemployment benefits are not paid through the unions.

 Elsewhere unions have to face a more hostile climate and this is evident in some of the newer EU member states in Central and Eastern Europe, which generally have below average levels of union membership.
-Eight of the 10 states in this position have union density levels below the EU average, including the largest, Poland, where 16% of employees are estimated to be union members.
-Only Slovenia, with union membership at 30% of employees, and Romania, where union density has been estimated at 33%, although union sources put it at around 50%, are in the top half of the table.
+Nine of the 11 states in this position have union density levels below the EU average, including the largest, Poland, where 12% of employees are estimated to be union members.
+Only and Croatia and Romania, both countries where union density has been estimated at 35%, are in the top half of the table.

 Finland